directus/v8-archive/DOCKER.md

 ## Directus API Docker image

 This image is based on the Alpine Linux flavors of the official [PHP Docker images](https://hub.docker.com/_/php).
-It exposes the Directus API application via PHP-FPM on port 9000.

 ### Building the image

-The image can be built using the regular `docker build` command.
+The image can be built using Docker's [build command](https://docs.docker.com/engine/reference/commandline/build/).

 Build's default configuration can be altered using the following build arguments :

 - **`PHP_VERSION=7`** : Version de l'image [PHP](https://hub.docker.com/_/php)
 - **`COMPOSER_VERSION=1`** : Version de l'image [Composer](https://hub.docker.com/_/composer)

+### Running containers

+It is possible to run Directus API containers using the image built previously built using Docker's [run command](https://docs.docker.com/engine/reference/commandline/run/).

+Containers expose the Directus API application via the PHP-FPM interface on port 9000.

 ## Setting up a development environment